toriborish/Recipes/docs/source/Recipes/Desserts/Gelato_Fiordilatte2.rst

 .. note::

    This is WAY too much guar gum (the flavour was good but the consistency was super weird).
 A good start might be 1.5g.
 Will update next time I try it.

+   Tried with 1.2g of Guar Gum, still too much!

 .. sectionauthor:: Carlo